-Installing a drive in bay 1 or 2
+Installing a drive in bay 2 or 3

-Bay 1 or 2 can hold up to a 5.25-inch half high drive, such as a diskette, tape, or CD-ROM drive.
+Bay 2 or 3 can hold up to a 5.25-inch half high drive, such as a diskette, tape, or CD-ROM drive.

-- 1. See "Accessing drive bays and replacing bay panels" on page 88 if you have not removed the static shield and the bay panel to access the drive bay.
+- 1. See "Accessing drive bays and replacing bay panels" on page 85 if you have not removed the static shield and the bay panel to access the drive bay.
 The static shield is in the tower.
 The bay panel is in the tower cover. - 2.
 Insert the drive into the bay.
 Align the screw holes and insert the four screws.

 3. Connect the power and signal cables to the drive.
-If you are installing a CD-ROM drive, also connect the audio cable.
+If you are installing a CD-ROM drive, also connect the audio cable from the sound card.

 If you add a diskette drive or tape drive that attaches to the Diskette connector, make sure the signal cable you plug into the drive is attached to the Diskette connector on the system board.
 If you add a CD-ROM, it is recommended that you attach the signal cable to Local Bus connector 2 on the system board.
-To identify the connectors, see "Identifying signal cable connectors" on page 90.
+To identify the connectors, see "Identifying signal cable connectors" on page 86.